curl/everything-curl/libcurl-http/multiplexing.md

 The HTTP versions 2 and 3 offer "multiplexing".
-Using this protocol feature, an HTTP client can do several concurrent transfers to a server *over the same physical connection*.
+Using this protocol feature, an HTTP client can do several concurrent transfers to a server *over the same single connection*.
 This feature does not exist in earlier versions of the HTTP protocol.
 In earlier HTTP versions, the client would either have to create multiple connections or do the transfers in a serial manner, one after the other.